frontenddevkan/frontenddevkan/README.md

 ### Hello! 👋   My name is Ekaterina.
 I am studing on
 ## Frontend Developer
+position

 #### MY SKILLS
+- Markdown;
-- HTML, CSS
+- HTML, CSS;
+- JavaScript (#JS);
-- JS
+-

 #### MY CONTACTS
 - [github](https://github.com/frontenddevkan)
 - email: ekaterinalayout@gmail.com
+- telegram: @frontendEka
 - Russia

 #### EXPIRIENCE

 🌱  In outamn 2022 - I created for my doughter in begining for check mathmatics exersices.
-Than I changed a lot of this project and use flex-box stack, basics html and css.
+Than I changed a lot of this project and use **flexbox**, basics html and css.
 And made new design for it and prepare place for other new mini-projects with javascript code.
 [Link on repository](https://github.com/frontenddevkan/PortalForApps)

-🌱 In december 2022 - spring 2023 - I worked with Landing Page and learn adaptive design.
+🌱 In december 2022 - spring 2023 - I worked with **Landing Page** and learn **adaptive design**.
 And in this project I made the hamburger menu.
 [Repository](https://github.com/frontenddevkan/Plants_Landing).
+Also project use flexbox.

 #### STUDING
 - In the begining of my studing in 2022 in September I learn html and css on freeCodeCump.com,